fisayo-rm/react-context-orm/CONTRIBUTING.md

-# Contributing to React ORM Library
+# Contributing to React Context ORM

-We welcome contributions to the React ORM Library!
+We welcome contributions to React Context ORM!
 By contributing, you help make this library better for everyone.
 Here are some guidelines to follow when contributing:

 ## Getting Started